 In an emergency, call 911 immediately.

 Within our Emergency Department, you can expect to receive comprehensive emergency care from highly trained, experienced staff.
 Our goal is to meet your medical needs in a safe and high quality manner.
-The Emergency Department staff at Grand View Hospital prioritizes care based on the seriousness of a patient’s medical needs.
+The Emergency Department staff at Grand View Health prioritizes care based on the seriousness of a patient’s medical needs.

 For information about Medic 151 – our ambulance/transport services, click here.